rodc808/rodc808.github.io/projects/minecraft-server.md

 <h1 style="color: blue;"> Contents of the Server </h1>

-For one of the gamemodes, I made a simple Minecraft datapack that was used in a hide and seek gamemode.
+There is a main lobby that handles what people want to do.
+The gamemodes implemented is survival, creative, survival games, and hide and seek.
+For the hide and seek gamemode, I made a simple Minecraft datapack.
+This datapack tracked the players, the seekers location, a taunt feature, a random map generator, and a glow feature.
+The survival games gamemode is a modified datapack.